-The provincial SDF (2012), as a spatial land-use directive, provides the preferred approach to the use and development of land throughout the Northern Cape.
-This approach is based on bioregional planning and management principles, which considers the cultural, social and economic functions as interdependent within a developmental agenda.
-In this regard, a matrix of sustainable land-use zones (or Spatial Planning Categories) is provided to ensure close relationships between these functions.
-The SDF also put forward the following vision as first presented in the provincial Growth and Development Strategy: building a prosperous, sustainable growing provincial economy to eradicate poverty and improve social development.
+The provincial SDF (2012), as a spatial land-use directive, provides the preferred approach to spatial planning and the use and development of land throughout the Northern Cape.
+This approach is based on bioregional planning and management principles, which basically considers the cultural, social and economic functions as uniquely interdependent within a developmental state agenda.
+In this regard, a matrix of sustainable land-use zones is provided in an effort to ensure close relationships between these functions.
+Furthermore, the SDF put forward the following vision as first presented in the provincial Growth and Development Strategy: building a prosperous, sustainable growing provincial economy to eradicate poverty and improve social development.